-8.2 Servicing.
+3.2 Servicing.
 Does the seller require any licences, etc., in order to continue to enforce and collect receivables following their sale to the purchaser, including to appear before a court?
 Does a third party replacement servicer require any licences, etc., in order to enforce and collect sold receivables?

 The collection and enforcement of the sold receivables by the purchaser itself does not trigger any licensing requirements in Germany.
-However, where the receivables are serviced by a third party on behalf of the purchaser, such party generally must have a collection licence under the German Legal Services Act.
-An exception to the licensing requirement applies where the seller continues servicing the sold receivables that were originated by itself.
-Consequently, as a practical matter, this licensing requirement becomes relevant only in the case of a transfer of the servicing to a replacement servicer.
+However, where the receivables are serviced by a third party on behalf of the purchaser, such party generally must be registered under the German Legal Services Act.
+An exception from the registration requirement applies where the seller continues servicing the sold receivables that were originated by itself.
+Consequently, as a practical matter, this registration requirement becomes relevant only in the case of a transfer of the servicing to a replacement servicer.
 In addition, any servicer must comply with German data protection laws.